awhicks/CS-3704-S23/_lab/jpa01.md

 In this lab, you'll be implementing several methods of a class called `MenuItem` that represents item on a restaurant Menu.

-(There is a follow up lab in which we will add a `Menu` class that uses these menu items; but we need to discuss sorting, `java.lang.Comparable`, `java.util.Comparator`, and Java lambda expressions in lecture first before we get to that.)

 A `MenuItem` represents an item on the menu of a restaurant.
 It has three attributes:
 * the menu item name, e.g. `"Small Poke Bowl"`
 * the price, in cents (e.g an item that costs $1.49 is represented by the integer 149)